Risk Factors for Coronary Artery Disease (CAD)

 It is possible to develop

 with or without the risk factors listed below.
 However, the more risk factors you have, the greater your likelihood of developing CAD.
 Some risk factors can't be changed, but many can.
 Talk to your doctor about how you can reduce the number of risk factors you have.

 Certain lifestyle factors may increase your risk of

 , which can lead to CAD.
 These include:

 - Physical inactivity—Contributes to an increase in weight, high cholesterol, high blood pressure, and other heart-related risk factors.

-- Depression—It is not known how depression and CAD are linked, but depression does affect overall mental and physical well being.
-Fatigue or disinterest can lead you to make poor decisions about your health, such as ignoring treatment plans that reduce your risk of heart diseases.
+—It is not known how depression, anxiety, and CAD are linked, but psychological problems do affect overall mental and physical well being.
+Fatigue, stress, or disinterest can lead you to make poor decisions about your health, such as ignoring treatment plans that reduce your risk of CAD.

 Certain Blood Test Results